 - Reach out to newsletters and publications targeting the same audience and ask if they would be interested in the piece as a guest post or in including it in a roundup

 - Share it with your email list, if you have one

 - Reach out to influencers to ask for feedback on the piece.
 If they like it, ask if they will share it with their audience

 - Send it to the hosts of podcasts in your niche along with an introduction to yourself and a pitch to talk about the topic as a guest on their show

 All of these tips can be applied retroactively to your existing library of content.
 In the future, though, remember that the best time to think about distribution is at the beginning.

 Before you publish a long piece, highlight spots that could be atomized.
 As you’re creating a short piece, plan for how it could fit into a future compilation.
 In every case, think of where the audience for this message will be when they’re most open to receiving it.

 I know this can feel like a lot of work.
 And I’m not gonna lie; it can be.
 But it’s really not any more work than creating new content from scratch and getting just a single use from it.
 You should really spend at least as much time distributing content as you do creating it – otherwise, what did you make it for?

 Need help figuring out how to atomize your content library?
-Get in touch for a free one-hour consultation.
+I’m your huckleberry.
+Check out my content audit or calendar services.